-The MS in Environmental Science and Policy is intended to be flexible to meet the needs of individual students.
-The degree requires a minimum of 30 total credits with six credits for a thesis and 24 course credits, or 3 credits for a research project and 27 course credits.
+The MS in Environmental Science and Policy is designed to provide a foundation of knowledge about ecosystems, environmental science, and policy.
+The degree requirements include a minimum of 30 total credits with six credits for a thesis and 24 course credits, or 3 credits for a research project and 27 course credits.

 - Understanding the hydrology of a forested watershed